-Transferring funds from Capital Works to Admin Fund – is this possible?
+Terry’s question relates to transferring funds from Capital Works to Admin Fund

 At each AGM, the owners corporation must estimate how much money it needs for actual and expected expenditure for both the administration fund and capital works fund (formerly called the sinking fund).